ArchipelagoMW/Archipelago/worlds/khrecom/docs/khrecom_en.md

 On the title screen, confirm that the LUA backend is working and that your LUA script is running by pressing F2.

 This should open the LUA console.
-If you see a message stating `KHRECOM AP Running...` the lua script is running properly.
+If you see a message stating `[recomAPConnector.lua] RE:CoM detected, running script` the lua script is running properly.

 ## Connect to the MultiServer